Young Professionals Committee

 - Provide a platform to engage students and young professionals within the venue industry, as well as provide educational resources and networking opportunities.

 - Work with IAVM staff to develop, if needed, smaller sub-committees to address a specific need.
-Current sub-committees for the 16-17 rotation are currently Google Hang-Out, social media communications platforms, Professional Shadow Program, College Partnership and YP membership outreach and growth.
+Current sub-committees are currently Google Hang-Out, social media communications platforms, Professional Shadow Program, College Partnership and YP membership outreach and growth.

 - Recruit industry professionals to talk to students interested in a career in the industry.